Prospective Student FAQs

 Where can I find the verification form for PT observation hours?

 The downloadable verification form is only for applicants who are not yet applying to the current admission cycle.
-Go here for form.
+Go here for the form.

 If you are applying in the current admission cycle, please use the preferred method of submitting your hours online (PT Hours signature process) via PTCAS.
 Please visit PTCAS for more further instructions.